functionless/eventual-website/blog/2023-03-17-Announcing-Eventual-Part2-Features.md

 Workflows are not where you do actual work, such as interacting with a database.
 They are purely for deciding what to do and when.
 Instead, you separate out side-effects into what are called **Tasks**.

-An Task is a function that runs in its own AWS Lambda Function and can be invoked by a Workflow with exactly-once guarantees.
+A task is a function that runs in its own AWS Lambda Function and can be invoked by a Workflow with exactly-once guarantees.

 ```ts
 export const getUser = task("getUser", async (userId: string) => {